Contact Us

 About the service

-Lumbar decompression is only recommended when non-surgical treatments (i.e physiotherapy, targeted injections) have not helped to eliminate the pain a patient is suffering.
+Lumbar decompression is only recommended when non-surgical treatments (i.e physiotherapy, targeted injections) have not helped to eliminate the pain or other symptoms which are affecting a patient’s quality of life.

 Surgery aims to improve symptoms such as persistent pain (sciatica) and numbness (tingling, paraesthesia) in the legs caused by pressure on the nerves in the spine.